 A license is a permit granted by WPE Studio to use our exam simulation software.
 Therefore, to use our NPPE practice exams, you need to purchase a license.
-Currently, we offer three licenses:
+Currently, we offer four licenses:

 To purchase a license, click the LICENSES menu where you can choose any of the licenses on offer.